GiovaniCenta/GiovaniCenta/README.md

 - 🔭 I’m currently working on **COMA  - Reinforcement Learning Traffic Project**, in this project I deal with Multi-Objective Reinforcement Learning for traffic lights problems

-- 👯 I’m a Computer Engineering Student at **UFRGS - Universidade Federal do Rio Grande do Sul** currently in the nineth semester
+- 👯 I’m a Computer Engineer and Master's student in AI

 <h3 align="left">Connect with me:</h3>
 <p align="left">